 Whether it’s through personal contact and the deep-rooted relationship between a sales representative and his/her customers, or the marketing communications that promote services and educate audiences; meaningful communication and relationships are key drivers of a sustained growth.

 During conversations with print marketers and executives, it’s always interesting to hear about the effort and resources invested into generating new revenue - rather than strategies to grow existing customer revenue.
-Especially given acquiring new customers is anywhere between 5 and 25 times more expensive than retaining and growing existing customers.
+Especially given Artisan Growth Strategies confirms that customer acquisition costs are around 5× higher than retention, yet 44% of companies still lean toward acquisition in 2025.

 Either way, in times like these when marketing budgets are typically tight, optimizing conversion rates and implementing strategies to get more from less are more important than ever.
 So, what web to print marketing strategies can print executives leverage to enhance value and drive growth?